PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 disk or in another container.
 Docker provides volume drivers, but the functionality is somewhat limited.

-Kubernetes supports many types of volumes.
+PlaidCloud supports many types of volumes.
 A {{< glossary_tooltip term_id="pod" text="Pod" >}}
 can use any number of volume types simultaneously.
 Ephemeral volume types have a lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.
-When a pod ceases to exist, Kubernetes destroys ephemeral volumes;
+When a pod ceases to exist, PlaidCloud destroys ephemeral volumes;
-however, Kubernetes does not destroy persistent volumes.
+however, PlaidCloud does not destroy persistent volumes.
 For any kind of volume in a given pod, data is preserved across container restarts.

 At its core, a volume is a directory, possibly with some data in it, which